izikeros/todo-extractor/README.md

 # TODO extractor from markdown file
-Python script for extracting TODO notes from the group of files in directory, typically - whole project.
+Python script for extracting TODO notes from text file.

+List can be groupped into sections and can be summarized with stats.

 - [Requirements](#requirements)